Bookmark saved

 And now she was going to have a secret meeting about Kate behind Kate's back.

-It felt like betrayal.
-It probably was betrayal.
+It was betrayal.

 But something was wrong.
 And Chelsea was more afraid of not knowing than she was of damaging trust.